 The assay was performed according to SOP OPBT0834.
 The test article was prepared as described above and was used to inoculate subconfluent monolayers of BT and Vero indicator cells seeded at an appropriate passage level for each cell line.
-After adsorption for $90 \pm 9$ minutes at $36 \pm 2^{\circ}$ C, the test article was aspirated and the cells were refed with negative control medium.
+After adsorption for 90 ± 9 minutes at $36 \pm 2^{\circ}$ C, the test article was aspirated and the cells were refed with negative control medium.
 The cells were observed for viral cytopathology throughout the assay.
 Negative control and test article cells were first subcultured on day 7 post inoculation.
-At the time of the second subculture, negative control and test article cells were subcultured into $75\text{cm}^2$ flasks and 6-well plates.
+At the time of the second subculture, negative control and test article cells were subcultured into 75cm2 flasks and 6-well plates.

-Prior to the second subculture, negative control cells from each indicator line were subcultured to $25\text{-cm}^2$ flasks and 6-well plates for the positive control inoculation.
+One day prior to the second subculture, negative control cells from each indicator line were subcultured to 25-cm2 flasks and 6-well plates for the positive control inoculation.
 At the time of the second subculture, flasks of Vero cells were inoculated with REO-3 and flasks of BT cells inoculated with BVDV, BAV5, BPV, BTV, IBR, PI3 and BRSV at 100-300 FAID50.
-The cells were fixed for immunofluorescent staining when the monolayers exhibited $\geq 10\%$ CPE or on day 21 and slides were stored at $\leq$ -60°C. One flask each of BT and Vero negative control and test article cells were harvested the same day their respective positive control flasks were harvested and fixed for IFA testing.
+The cells were fixed for immunofluorescent staining when the monolayers exhibited ≥ 10% CPE and slides were stored at ≤-60°C. One flask each of BT and Vero negative control and test article cells were harvested the same day their respective positive control flasks were harvested and fixed for IFA testing.
 Additional flasks of test article and negative control cells were maintained in the lab until assay completion, at which time they were fixed for IFA testing.
 All fixed cells were stained for IFA at the completion of the assay.